Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Depression has many underlying causes.
-Personal loss, such as the death of a loved one, bottled up anger that is turned inward, negative emotional behavior, often learned as a child, a biochemical imbalance, and certain prescription drugs can cause depression.
+Personal loss, such as the death of a loved one, bottled up anger that is turned inward, bitterness, negative emotional behavior, often learned as a child, a biochemical imbalance, and certain prescription drugs can cause depression.
 Other causes include sugar imbalances, food allergies, high copper levels, hypothyroidism, and prolonged stress.
 If left untreated depression may develop into paranoia or another manic depressive disorder.

 Symptoms of depression include a variety of things.
 Waking very early, sleeping longer than usual, over eating, under eating, increased use of tobacco, alcohol, or drugs, other self destructive behaviors, social withdrawal, negative thinking, difficulty concentrating, irritability, poor digestion with constipation, and loss of sex drive are a few of the most common.
-Other symptoms may be less obvious such as manic episodes, excessive self reproach, guilt, disorientation, memory loss, headache, sweating, palpitations, weight loss, weight gain, and thoughts of death or suicide.
+Other symptoms may be less obvious such as manic episodes, excessive self reproach, guilt, disorientation, memory loss, headache, sweating, palpitations, weight loss, weight gain, and thoughts of death or suicide. * If you have thoughts of hurting yourself, please contact the National Suicide Prevention Lifeline.

 There are many herbs that can treat depression.
 St. John's Wort is considered by many herbalists to be nature's nerve pill.
 St. John's Wort helps the body deal with stress by activating secretions of dopamine, the pleasure hormone.